 - Employee management (function, data access and time tracking for payroll)

-You also want a system that integrates seamlessly with your accounting and marketing systems.
+You also want a system that integrates seamlessly with top accounting software and highly-rated email marketing platforms.
 Having an integrated system that automatically shares data will simplify your business operations and reduce the risk of human error.